geramilo/reparations-payments-database/README.md

 				•	Required inputs
 				•	Main instructions for use

-- `data/` – Raw and external datasets
-- `scripts/` – Python scripts for filling data, converting currencies, and data analysis
-- `docs/` – Methodology and documentation
-- `references/` – Bibliographic sources

 `03_docs`

 		This folder contains supporting materials to help users understand and work with the dataset, including:
 		•	A codebook describing variables, definitions, and coding decisions

 ⸻